BrickMMO/bmos-v1-core/README.md

 ## Spike BMOS

 The Spike hubs do not include an SD card slot.
-This OS is purely a [spike-python](https://github.com/BrickMMO/spike-python) script that will manually need to be added to each Spike hub.
-It includes the same features as EV3 BMOS.
+The same features are included in a [spike-python](https://github.com/BrickMMO/spike-python) script that needs to be manually added to each hub.

 ---